ArcaneTesla/Copy_Shape_Key_Value_Blender_Add/README.md

 # Blender Addon: Copy Shape Key Value

-DESCRIPTION:\n
+DESCRIPTION:
-A small addon to speed up work with the same Shape Key on different models.\n
+A small addon to speed up work with the same Shape Key on different models.

-INFO:\n
+INFO:
-For Blender 2.8+\n
+For Blender 2.8+
-Version 0.9\n
+Version 0.9

 by ArcaneTesla